-Energy-Efficient Surveillance System Using Wireless Sensor Networks\
+VigilNet: An Integrated Sensor Network System for Energy-Efficient Surveillance

-Tian He, Sudha Krishnamurthy, John A. Stankovic, Tarek Abdelzaher, Liqian Luo, Radu Stoleru, Ting Yan, Lin Gu

-Department of Computer Science University of Virginia, Charlottesville, VA 22903 {tianhe, skrish, stankvoic, zaher, ll4p, rs6bd, ty4k, lg6e}@cs.virginia.edu

-Jonathan Hui, Bruce Krogh

-Department of Electrical and Computer Engineering Carnegie-Mellon University, Pittsburgh, PA 15213 jwhui@cs.berkeley.edu, krogh@ce.cmu.edu
+Tian He, Sudha Krishnamurthy, Liqian Luo, Ting Yan, Lin Gu, Radu Stoleru, Gang Zhou, Qing Cao, Pascal Vicaire, John A. Stankovic and Tarek F. Abdelzaher Department of Computer Science University of Virginia, Charlottesville, VA 22903 {tianhe, skrish, II4p, ty4k, Ig6e, rs6bd, gz5d, qc3h, pv9f, stankvoic, zaher}@cs.virginia.edu Jonathan Hui and Bruce Krogh Department of Electrical and Computer Engineering Carnegie-Mellon University, Pittsburgh, PA 15213 jwhui@cs.berkeley.edu, krogh@ece.cmu.edu

-ABSTRACT

-The focus of surveillance missions is to acquire and verify information about enemy capabilities and positions of hostile targets.
+This paper describes one of the major efforts in the sensor network community to build an integrated sensor network system for surveillance missions.
+The focus of this effort is to acquire and verify information about enemy capabilities and positions of hostile targets.
 Such missions often involve a high element of risk for human personnel and require a high degree of stealthiness.
 Hence, the ability to deploy unmanned surveillance missions, by using wireless sensor networks, is of great practical importance for the military.
 Because of the energy constraints of sensor devices, such systems necessitate an energy-aware design to ensure the longevity of surveillance missions.
 Solutions proposed recently for this type of system show promising results through simulations.
 However, the simplified assumptions they make about the system in the simulator often do not hold well in practice and energy consumption is narrowly accounted for within a single protocol.
-In this paper, we describe the design and implementation of a running system for energy-efficient surveillance.
-The system allows a group of cooperating sensor devices to detect and track the positions of moving vehicles in an energyefficient and stealthy manner.
-We can trade off energyawareness and surveillance performance by adaptively adjusting the sensitivity of the system.
-We evaluate the performance on a network of 70 MICA2 motes equipped with dual-axis magnetometers.
+In this paper, we describe the design and implementation of a complete running system, called VigilNet, for energy-efficient surveillance.
+The VigilNet allows a group of cooperating sensor devices to detect and track the positions of moving vehicles in an energy-efficient and stealthy manner.
+We evaluate VigilNet middleware components and integrated system extensively on a network of 70 MICA2 motes.
 Our results show that our surveillance strategy is adaptable and achieves a significant extension of network lifetime.
-Finally, we share lessons learned in building such a complete running system.
+Finally, we share lessons learned in building such an integrated sensor system.